krishna4111/Namaste-React/README.md

 - Helps to host our application on HTTPS.
 - Tree shaking - remove unused code
 - Different dev and production bundle.

+#Redux Toolkit

+- Install @reduxjs/toolkit and react-redux.
+- Build our store.
+- Connect our store to our app.
+- Create a Card Slice.
+- Dispatch Action.
+- Read the data using selectors.